Pinheiro72/Data-Science-Course/Exploratory-Data-Analysis/README.md

 Data Science Specialization Course
 =========================

-These are the course assignment materials for the Johns Hopkins Exploratory Data Analysis on Coursera of April 2015
+These are the course assignment materials for the Johns Hopkins Exploratory Data Analysis on Coursera of May 2015

 Materials are under development and subject to change.